-To examine the theoretical predictions, we carried out computational experiments by simulating the spin dynamics of the entire system using the MuMax$^3$ simulator~\cite{MuMax}.
-We consider spin dynamics at finite temperature governed by the stochastic Landau-Lifshitz-Gilbert equation, and we include the ferromagnetic exchange, interface-induced DM interaction, PMA, and demagnetization energy terms in all simulations (see \blue{Supplementary Note 1})~\cite{SM}.
+To examine the theoretical predictions, we carried out computational experiments by simulating the spin dynamics using the MuMax$^3$ simulator~\cite{MuMax}.
+The spin dynamics at finite temperature is governed by the stochastic Landau-Lifshitz-Gilbert equation (see Methods).